General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Australian citizens must have a passport that is valid for three months beyond the period of intended stay in Hungary.
 No visa is required for stays of up to 90 days.

 South African citizens must have a passport that is valid for three months beyond the period of intended stay, and a valid Schengen visa, to enter Hungary.
+Passports issued more than 10 years prior to the arrival date will not be accepted.

 Irish citizens must have a passport that is valid upon their arrival in Hungary.
 No visa is required.